Sodium tetrahydroxyborate

-Sodium tetrahydroxyborate is a salt (ionic compound) of with chemical formula NaH4BO4|auto=1 or Na+[B(OH)4]−.
+Sodium tetrahydroxyborate is a salt (ionic compound) with chemical formula NaH4BO4|auto=1 or Na+[B(OH)4]−.
 It is one of several sodium borates.
-At room temperature it is a colorless transparent crystalline solid.
+At room temperature it is a colorless crystalline solid.

 The element ratio corresponds to the oxide mixture Na2O*B2O3*4H2O, but the structure of the solid is quite different from that suggested by this formula.

 Structure

 Sodium tetrahydroxyborate has been crystallized from aqueous solutions in two anhydrous forms.
 Both contain the tetrahedral tetrahydroxyborate anion, which is formed from (ortho)boric acid B(OH)3 in water solutions by binding an hydroxide anion −OH instead of loss of a proton H+.
 These anions lie in layers perpendicular to the (010) plane, and form a tridimensional lattice held together by hydrogen bonds between the hydrogen atoms in each anion and the oxygen atoms in adjacent anions.

 Monoclinic form

 The first form, described in 1993, crystallizes in the monoclinic crystal system with symmetry group P21/a and parameters a = 588.6 pm, b = 1056.6 pm, c = 614.6 pm, β = 111.6°, formulas per cell Z = 4, cell volume V = 0.3554 nm3.

 In the monoclinic form the tetrahydroxyborate anions within each anion layer have alternating orientations, related by central inversion.
 Three of the oxygen atoms in each anion lie at most 4.2 pm away from a (010) plane, and the fourth is about 270 pm away from that plane.
 The sodium cations lie approximately on the same anion layers, 34 pm away from the layer's midplane.
 Each sodium ion is surrounded by five oxygen atoms in an approximate square pyramidal arrangement, at distances of 233 to 239 pm, with a sixth oxygen at 313 pm.
 These six oxygens belong to four anions.